abpio/abp-commercial-docs/en/startup-templates/microservice/applications.md

 #### Razor/MVC

-This is a server side application that you can use both Razor Pages and MVC Controllers.
-As a recommended flow for server side clients, this application uses [hybrid flow](https://docs.identityserver.io/en/release/topics/grant_types.html?#hybrid).
-This client is being seeded in *IdentityServerDataSeeder* with **MyProjectName_Web** client name with all the available scopes.
+This is a server-side application that you can use both Razor Pages and MVC Controllers.
+As a recommended flow for server-side clients, this application uses [hybrid flow](https://docs.identityserver.io/en/release/topics/grant_types.html?#hybrid).
+This client is being seeded in *OpenIddictDataSeeder* with **MyProjectName_Web** client name with all the available scopes.

-In the **WebModule** authorization is configured as below to be able to make request to all the api resources and some basic identity resources:
+In the **WebModule** authorization is configured as below to be able to make requests to all the API scopes and some basic identity scopes:

 ```csharp
 context.Services.AddAuthentication(options =>